Defragster/Tset/README.md

 TO USE :: Put the files from the repository in a known folder.
 Run Tset.cmd ( must include extention .cmd! ) from the Sketch folder where the INO is stored for IDE usage.
 It can run from within your IDE or from CMD line or Explorer window.

 NOTE: You must edit Tset.cmd1 to have proper folder paths to your local system.
+* rem Edit these paths:
+* set arduino=T:\arduino-1.8.9t4
+* set TyTools=T:\TyComm
+* set libs=T:\tCode\libraries
+* set tools=T:\Programs\TSet

-And it you aren't an English keyboard user make an edit to Tset.cmd2 from the specified: keys=en-us.
+NOTE: If you aren't an English keyboard user make an edit to Tset.cmd2 from the specified: keys=en-us.

+NOTE: for 'NEW' to work edit open_new.cmd [ sbook, srcdir ] to point to sketchbook folder and the source directory holding TSET files.

 Other note: Nothing stops making a bad combination - like asking for a 256 MHZ T_3.5 - so that would cause a build to fail.